-Reach and set up an in-person consultation with an expert member of our cosmetic dermatological staff, and learn more about what JUVA Skin & Laser Center can do for you!
+Reach out and set up an in-person consultation with an expert member of our cosmetic dermatological staff to learn more about what JUVA Skin & Laser Center can do for you!

 You are about to have an excision surgical procedure done for a specific skin lesion.
 The following guidelines have been established to help you plan and anticipate your wound care, to maximize your healing potential, and to minimize post-operative complications.

 NO ASPIRIN OR IBUPROFEN PRODUCTS (Motrin, Advil, Aleve, Nuprin) for 7 days prior to surgery and 3 days after surgery UNLESS YOU HAVE BEEN PRESCRIBED ASPIRIN BY YOUR PHYSICIAN.

 NO HERBAL SUPPLEMENTS (including feverfew, garlic, gingko, ginger, ginseng, dong qua root, chondroitin, vitamin E, and bilberry) for 7 days prior to surgery and 3 days after surgery because they may increase bleeding.